heyymamana/heyymamana/README.md

 - I'm AMAN A.
-- am a backend developer and have a good skill in React-native mobile application development . i have a clear, logical mind with a practical approach to problem-solving and a drive to see things through to competiton. i worked on various projects in the field of design and development my approach is simple that i have to make something great! that meets my clients satisfaction.
+- am a software developer and have a good skill in React-native mobile application development . i have a clear, logical mind with a practical approach to problem-solving and a drive to see things through to competiton. i worked on various projects in the field of design and development my approach is simple that i have to make something great! that meets my clients satisfaction.